 The Pomeranian has a double coat that sheds, and as such he is not a great pet for anyone who has dog allergies.
 The Yorkie, however, despite his long hair, is a hypoallergenic dog, which is great news if anyone if your family has dog allergies.

 Overall, if anyone in your family household has dog allergies, then the Yorkie is the first choice, if not the only choice.

 The cost of the Pomeranian starts from $1,000 and the cost of a Yorkie starts from $800.
 The Pomeranian and the Yorkie eat the same amount of food per day, at around 1 to 1 ½ cups of food a day, so the cost of their nutritional needs is also the same in terms of pricing.

 You would be wise to remember that many unscrupulous breeders, or puppy mills, churn out toy pups because they are in fashion, and they will cut corners on health checks and the very important first stages of their life.
 Whilst the cheap price might seem appealing, you are risking years of illness and vets bills, and of course a very unhappy pup and unhappy family life.
 As with any dog breed, buy your pup from a reputable breeder as it is not worth the risk!

 Overall, the Pomeranian is slightly more expensive than the Yorkie in tems of the initial cost, but after this the yearly cost of these guys is almost the same.

 The AKC has ranked the Pomeranian as the 23rd most popular dog in America, and the Yorkie beats him by a (lucky for some!)
 13 places, at the 10th most popular dog.
+The Yorkie is slightly more popular and is often compared to other terrier breeds.
 Although this does provide a sense of how popular each of these guys are as family pets, it does not mean that the Yorkie is a better family pet than the Pomeranian, or vice versa, it is simply a current trend.